 •Determine your goals and objectives based on the mix of traffic you need to manage and your network topology and design.
 In identifying what you want to achieve, consider whether your goal is among the following:

 –To establish fair distribution of bandwidth allocation across all of the types of traffic you identify.

 –To grant strict priority to traffic from special kinds of applications you service—for example, interactive multimedia applications—possibly at the expense of less-critical traffic you also support.

 –To customize bandwidth allocation so that network resources are shared among all of the applications you service, each having the specific bandwidth requirements you have identified.

 –To effectively configure queueing.
 You must analyze the types of traffic using the interface and determine how to distinguish them.
-See the "Classification Overview" module for a description of how packets are classified.
+See the chapter "Classification Overview" in this book for a description of how packets are classified.

-After you assess your needs, review the available congestion management queueing mechanisms described in this module and determine which approach best addresses your requirements and goals.
+After you assess your needs, review the available congestion management queueing mechanisms described in this chapter and determine which approach best addresses your requirements and goals.

 •Configure the interface for the kind of queueing strategy you have chosen, and observe the results.

 Traffic patterns change over time, so you should repeat the analysis process described in the second bullet periodically, and adapt the queueing configuration accordingly.

 See the following section, "Deciding Which Queueing Policy to Use," for elaboration of the differences among the various queueing mechanisms.